 Critical reminder: The designation "non-flame propagating" should not be confused with "non-flammable" or "non-combustible."

-Here are the safety classes as per ASHRAE of some commonly used refrigerants:
+Here are the safety classes as per ASHRAE of some commonly used refrigerants

-2. Environmental Impact: A Complex Balance
+3. Environmental Impact: A Complex Balance

 Ozone Depleting Potential (ODP): The 1990s marked a turning point with the phase-out of chlorofluorocarbon (CFC) refrigerants due to their high ODP when released into the atmosphere.
 Eventually Hydrochlorofluorocarbons (HCFCs) faced the same fate.
 While current regulations prohibit new systems from using refrigerants with any ODP, this introduced new environmental challenges.

-Global Warming Potential (GWP): The hydrofluorocarbon (HFC) refrigerants that replaced CFCs and HCFCs revealed an unexpected drawback – when they leak into the atmosphere they act as global warming agents, typically thousands of times more potent than Carbon Dioxide.
+Global Warming Potential (GWP): The hydrofluorocarbon (HFC) refrigerants that replaced CFCs and HCFCs revealed an unexpected drawback: When they leak into the atmosphere, they act as global warming agents, typically thousands of times more potent than Carbon Dioxide.

-In contrast, natural refrigerants have emerged as environmental leaders: NH3 with GWP=0, CO2 with GWP=1 (the benchmark), and hydrocarbons with GWP=3.
+In contrast, natural refrigerants have emerged as environmental leaders: NH3 with GWP=0, CO2 with GWP=1 (the benchmark), and hydrocarbons with GWP=3

 Contamination: When certain HFC and HFO refrigerants leak into the atmosphere, they break down and produce trifluoroacetic acid (TFA), a "Forever Chemical" that persists for thousands of years.
 The accumulation of TFA raises growing concerns about long-term environmental and health impacts on ecosystems and living organisms.